 Spacing Clones of Diacritics.
 Some corporate standards explicitly specify spacing and nonspacing forms of combining diacritical marks, and the Unicode Standard provides matching codes for these interpretations when practical.
-A number of the spacing forms are covered in the Basic Latin and Latin-1 Supplement blocks.
-The six common European diacritics that do not have encodings there are encoded as spacing characters.
+A number of the spacing forms are included in the Basic Latin and Latin-1 Supplement blocks.
+The six common European diacritics that do not have spacing forms encoded in those blocks are encoded as spacing characters in the Spacing Modifier Letters block instead.
 These forms can have multiple semantics, such as U+02D9 DOT ABOVE, which is used as an indicator of the Mandarin Chinese fifth (neutral) tone.

 Rhotic Hook.
-U+02DE modifier letter rhotic hook is defined in IPA as a free-standing modifier letter.
+U+02DE MODIFIER LETTER RHOTIC HOOK is defined in IPA as a free-standing modifier letter.
 In common usage, it is treated as a ligated hook on a baseform letter.
-Hence U+0259 Latin small letter schwa + U+02DE modifier letter rhotic hook may be treated as equivalent to U+025A Latin small letter schwa with hook.
+Hence U+0259 LATIN SMALL LETTER SCHWA + U+02DE MODIFIER LETTER RHOTIC HOOK may be treated as equivalent to U+025A LATIN SMALL LETTER SCHWA WITH HOOK.

 Tone Letters.
-U+02E5...U+02E9 comprises a set of basic tone letters defined in IPA and commonly used in detailed tone transcriptions of African and other languages.
+U+02E5..U+02E9 comprises a set of basic tone letters defined in IPA and commonly used in detailed tone transcriptions of African and other languages.
 Each tone letter refers to one of five distinguishable tone levels.
 To represent contour tones, the tone letters are used in combinations.
-The rendering of contour tones follows a regular set of ligation rules that results in a graphic image of the contour (see Figure 7-7).
+The rendering of contour tones follows a regular set of ligation rules that results in a graphic image of the contour (see Figure 7-8).